 - Battery backup can use solar panels or utility generated power to charge them, which makes this storage option more versatile.

 - The fuel for battery backup comes from the sun, which is free and easy to come by in Texas.

 - The price of battery backup is decreasing.

 - More battery backup options are becoming available.

 Together these advantages make battery backup a no-brainer for Texas homeowners with residential solar, which is why Texas residential energy storage is so common.
 Texas residential storage installations are among the highest in the nation.

-The question for San Antonians isn’t whether to get battery backup.
-It is a question of what type of battery backup to get.
+The question for residents of San Antonio isn’t whether to get battery backup — the question is what type of battery backup to get.

 Because battery backup has become a popular choice for solar homeowners, there are lots of battery backup options on the energy storage market.
 Some of these options have been improved, while others are new to the storage industry.

 Which battery type to choose depends on the needs of the homeowner and what they value.
 Some want the next new thing, while others prefer well-tested technology.

 In addition to varying technology types, there are differences in battery capacity.
 While everything is bigger in Texas, not everyone wants or needs a solar battery that can store the most energy possible.
 Some need portable battery backup power that they can take with them when they go hunting, camping, or feel the need for more backup power than a small, portable power bank.